 - We want to minimize additional adults entering our school.
 Parents should limit their time in the class to only what is absolutely necessary.
 If a parent must come inside, they must wear a mask, sanitize their hands before entering the class, stay 2 metres away from other children and staff, and wash their hands.

 - Staff must assess themselves daily for Covid-19 symptoms before coming to school.
-They must also check their temperature.
+They will also fill out a daily Health Check form and check their temperature.

 - Staff showing symptoms of Covid-19 will need to stay at home.

 - Staff must sanitize their hands before entering the school.

 - Staff will wash their hands after they get ready (changing shoes,

 - Student and staff will not share food and drinks in class.
 We will not be sharing treats or food items (cake, cupcakes, etc.) for birthdays or other classroom celebrations.

 - Classroom materials (shelf work and toys) will be used by one student and cleaned after each class.
 Students will bring their own writing and art materials (pencils, erasers, scissors, glue sticks, etc) to class each day.

 - Students will be assigned one place to sit during class.
 Students will be able to move around class but will bring classroom materials or snack to their designated spot.
 The classroom will be arranged to maintain physical distancing.

 - Students will be encouraged to minimize direct contact with each other and spread out.